erikh2000/sl-lipz/docs/LipzFormat.md

 ### Non-Goals

+* *Does not* contain information about specific art assets used for animation.
-* *Does not* contain settings and information used by animation authoring or generation tools.
+* *Does not* contain settings and information used by animation authoring or rendering tools.
 * *Does not* store motion-capture or facial position information.
 * *Does not* define animation beyond events triggered by character speech.